ping-payments/ping_python_sdk/doc/api_resources/payments_api/ping.md

 ---
 title: "Ping"
-excerpt: "A description of the usage, inputs and outputs of the Ping endpoint"
+excerpt: "A description of the usage of the Ping endpoint"
 ---

 # Ping